xpqz/dyalog-docs/language-reference-guide/docs/the-i-beam-operator/serialise-array.md

-In this section, the term *sint_vector* is used to refer to a simple integer vector whose items are all in the range `¯128` to `127` i.e. they are type 83.
+In this section, the term *sint_vector* is used to refer to a simple integer vector whose items are all in the range `¯128` to `127`, that is, they are type 83.
  For further information see [Data Representation (Monadic)](../system-functions/data-representation-monadic.md).